SayMusher/SayMusher/README.md

 **`Web Developer`**

-I am a front-end developer. my work consist in taking a design and give life to it, make it work!.
-I am very passionate about my work, I just love it!
-My projects are done with meticulous precision, hard work and discipline.
+I am a front-end developer, and my main responsibility is bringing designs to life by making them functional and interactive.
+I am incredibly passionate about my work and find great joy in what I do.
+Each of my projects is executed with meticulous precision, requiring hard work and discipline to ensure the best possible outcomes.

 ---